The dos and don’ts of sales prospecting

 Failed sales and deals may turn into successful ones sometime after.
 Remember that in sales, timing is everything.

 To create a professional connection with the prospects, take note of their needs and preferences.
-Create solutions for their problems.
+Create solutions for their problems and follow up appropriately.

 Don’t: Jump to conclusions

-There will be times that salespeople will encounter prospects and clients that are curt—they may answer in a short and clipped tone.
+There will be times when salespeople will encounter prospects and clients who are curt—they may answer in a short and clipped tone.

 For instance, “I don’t have time to talk today.” doesn’t mean “I don’t want to talk to you today.”